 At Digitalize in Stockholm, keynote speaker Mar Gonzalez-Franco said she believes that we have a “prompt problem” and need to replace verbal instructions with looks, movements, and gestures to take full advantage of AI.

-Mar Gonzalez-Franco, researcher and leader of Google’s XR team in Seattle, is an expert in virtual reality and psychology.
+Dr. Mar Gonzalez-Franco, Research Scientist & Manager @ Google XR, Seattle, USA, is an expert in virtual reality and neuroscientist.
 She believes that new forms of interaction between humans and computers are necessary for us to take advantage of the opportunities offered by AI in everyday life.
 The collective name for this is XR (extended reality).
 “Our human limitations are now becoming apparent.
 Technology is outshining us.
 One example is that speech is so much slower than data traffic from a router—only 39 bits per second.
 Another issue is that we have a prompt problem.
 The instructions—prompts—that we need to give AI to get the most out of the technology are becoming increasingly complex.”

 Her solution is to replace verbal instructions with eye contact, gestures, and movements.
 This is faster and more intuitive than giving written or verbal instructions.
 This is where computer-generated augmented reality comes in as a natural form of interaction, using portable devices worn on the head.